Krunal-4498/Case-Study-Danny-s-Dinner/README.md

 - menu
 - members

-You can inspect the entity relationship diagram and example data below.
+You can inspect the entity relationship diagram and example data below and refer

 ![Entity Dig](https://github.com/Krunal-4498/Case-Study-Danny-s-Dinner__using_MySQL/assets/134350505/050b8009-7ee4-41f7-8ca9-111342bcfb09)